 - Nickel, Al2O3, Zinc, Rhodium/ alpha- Aluminia, Platinum metal gauze

 - Adiabatic or isothermal, fixed bed model, plug flow reactor.

-Lugri and Haldor Topsoe are top developer of ATR model.
-This is the only model that can used to adjust ratios of synthesis gas components by temperature control.
+Lugri and Haldor Topsoe are top developers of ATR model.
+This is the only model that can be used to adjust ratios of synthesis gas components by temperature control.

 Dry reforming technique

 Developed by Carbon Sciences it is an upcoming technology.
 In this model, carbon dioxide reacts with methane and so low emission of CO2 can be achieved.
 However the bottleneck is carbon formation, it is advantages as per the green technologies.
-Endothermic reaction occurs while synthesis gas processing.
+The endothermic reaction occurs while synthesis gas processing.